 - Punitive damages: In rare cases involving particularly egregious conduct by the manufacturer, such as knowingly concealing defects or disregarding patient safety, punitive damages may be awarded to punish the defendant and deter similar behavior in the future.

-An experienced attorney can help assess your case, determine the types of damages that may be available, and build a strong claim to maximize your compensation.
+An experienced attorney from Cory Watson Attorneys can help assess your case, determine the types of damages that may be available, and build a strong claim to maximize your compensation.
 It’s essential to keep in mind that each defective medical device case is unique, and the actual damages awarded will depend on factors such as the severity of the injuries, the strength of the evidence, and the jurisdiction where the lawsuit is filed.

 Contact Our Experienced Medical Device Attorney Today